Entomophthora: Transmission

 Entomophthora is a fungal pathogenic disease.
 In order for this species to infect other organisms the pathogen must come in contact with the insect's body.
 Fungal transmission occurs through the movement of microscopic reproductive spores through the environment.
 These spores are released out into the environment via the rupturing of a sporangium.
 Once the spores are released, their movement is dependent on environmental conditions, more specifically being blown through wind, passing through water streams, etc. Spores will continue to travel through the environment until they come in contact with an insect where the organism will become infected, and the pathogen's life cycle will begin.
 Contact occurs through the ingestion of spores or interaction between the pathogen and the external body of the insect.
 This is indirect transmission as the pathogen is airborne, travelling through the air until it comes in contact with an organism.
 Fungi can also be transmitted directly through contact between insects, ultimately transferring spores from an infected insect to a non-infected insect.
 Entomophthora has been looked into by humans as a form of biological control against flies that are pest insects; however, the transmission occurs through direct transmission between flies and attempts to artificially culture the fungus failed.

 Once an insect is infected with the Entomophthora pathogen, it soon begins its life cycle.
 If successful the pathogen will invade the bodily cells of the host, germinate and reproduce within the host's body until the pathogen reaches the last stage of its life cycle.
 This stage is where the insect dies, the pathogen remains within the host's body producing and releasing spores into the environment.
 Further allowing the transmission of the pathogen to other organisms, to ultimately maximise infection of the Entomophthora disease throughout the two-winged insect population.

 Insect immunity

 The immune system refers to the organs and tissues that are utilised within the body in order to provide resistance and protection against infection.
-All living organisms have an immune system and mechanisms in order to protect themselves from foreign pathogens and molecules that they come in contact with.
-As flies are a small and simple organism, they do not have such a complex immune system like humans, however they still are able to defend themselves to some extent against pathogens.
-Flies have only an innate immunity, this means having a defence mechanism that is not specific to any pathogen that enters the body.
-Within a fly immune system, there are a number of enzymes and proteins they are able to use in order to defend themselves against foreign pathogens.
+While insects do not have an adaptive immune system like that found in mammals; they do exhibit limited adaptive immunity following previous exposure.